sudheerj/javascript-interview-questions/README.md

        var object = new Object();
        ```

-       The `Object()` is a built-in constructor function so "new" keyword is not required.
+       The `Object()` is a built-in constructor function so "new" keyword is not required for creating plain objects.
 The above code snippet can be re-written as:

        ```javascript
        var object = Object();
        ```
+       However, `Object()` can be used to either create a plain object or convert a given value into its corresponding object wrapper, whereas `new Object()` is specifically used to explicitly create a new object instance.

     3. **Object's create method:**

        The `create` method of Object is used to create a new object by passing the specified prototype object and properties as arguments, i.e., this pattern is helpful to create new objects based on existing objects.
+In other words, this is useful for setting up **prototypal inheritance**.
 The second argument is optional and it is used to create properties on a newly created object.

        The following code creates a new empty object whose prototype is null.